 Privatist PhD Student

-Physical infrastructure of cbsBDA is in the form of one large room that houses a large high-resolution display and the eye-tracking equipment.
-Meeting rooms and open spaces for research purposes are available from the Department of IT Management as well as central administration of CBS.
+Physical infrastructure of cbsBDA is in the form of one large room that houses on-premises servers and the eye-tracking equipment.
+Meeting rooms and open spaces for research purposes are available from the Department of Digitalization as well as central administration of CBS.

-cbsBDA's IT infrastructure comprises of 7 virtual servers (3xLinux and 4xWindows) hosted and supported by CBS IT and IBM Denmark, 1 amazon cloud server (Línux) and three physical servers (Winx64) on-site at CBS and at the IT University of Copenhagen.
+cbsBDA's IT infrastructure comprises of 2 virtual servers (Windows) hosted and supported by CBS IT, 4 amazon cloud servers (Línux) and eight physical servers (Windows & Linux) on-site at CBS and at the IT University of Copenhagen.

-Scientific instrumentation at cbsBDA consists of a desktop eye-tracker (SMI RED 60Hz), eye-tracking glasses (SMI ETG-2), EEG headsets (Emotiv 16-channels), EDR wrist bands and large-screen and high-resolution displays (84-inches display at 4K, 27-inches display at 5K, 32-inch curved ultrawide monitor).
+Scientific instrumentation at cbsBDA consists of a desktop eye-tracker (SMI RED 60Hz), eye-tracking glasses (SMI ETG-2), EEG headsets (Emotiv 16-channels), EDR wrist bands and three large-screen and high-resolution displays (3x84-inches display at 4K, 27-inches display at 5K, 6x 34-inch curved ultrawide monitors).